Federal Compliance Program

 HLC reviews an institution’s compliance with federal requirements at multiple points in the accreditation relationship.
 Federal Compliance Reviews are conducted as part of the following evaluations:

-- Comprehensive evaluations for Reaffirmation of Accreditation, regardless of when they occur (including the first comprehensive evaluation that occurs after a grant of initial accreditation, or after the removal of Probation or Show Cause).
+- Reaffirmation of Accreditation (regardless of when the evaluation occurs, including the first comprehensive evaluation that occurs after a grant of initial accreditation or after the removal of Probation or Show-Cause)

 Review Process

-Note: HLC will make the Federal Compliance documents available in the Assurance System six months before the institution’s lock date.
+Note: HLC will make the Federal Compliance documents available six months before the institution’s lock date.
 HLC recommends that institutions begin compiling the necessary documentation at that point.

-When the institution’s Assurance Filing is locked and released to the peer review team, a Federal Compliance reviewer evaluates the materials in advance of the visit and refers any issues to the on-ground team for further exploration and confirmation.
+When the institution’s Assurance Filing is locked and released to the peer review team, a dedicated Federal Compliance reviewer evaluates the materials in advance of the visit and refers any issues to the visit team for further exploration and confirmation.

 While conducting the visit, the peer review team determines whether the preliminary findings made by the Federal Compliance reviewer accurately represent the institution’s compliance with all applicable requirements and requests additional documentation from the institution, if needed.
 If the team has concerns about the institution’s compliance with federal requirements, they may recommend follow-up monitoring or other action in accordance with HLC policy.
 This recommendation would go to an HLC decision-making body for review and final action.